bitnami/containers/containers/php-fpm/README.md

 ```

-You should see that PHP is using the new specified value for the `max_file_uploads`.
+You should see that PHP is using the new specified value for the `max_file_uploads` setting.

 # Logging